-- A. Unless there is an existing local agreement which provides more than required below, the following will control: - B. Upon local Union request, the Employer will provide an annual listing of bargaining unit employee awards.
+A. Upon Union request, the Employer will provide an annual listing of bargaining unit employee awards.
 This list will contain the names of the employees, the amount of the award given, the reason for the award and the submitting individual.

-Notwithstanding any local Union requests, these lists will also be provided annually to the respective Union Regional Vice-President.
+B. By January of each calendar year, this report will be provided to the respective union Regional Vice- President.